brokelyn/whatTimeIsIt-telegram-bot/README.md

 This database is used to persist all incoming *Text Messages* and later save the scores for the different times.

+### Updates

+The bot is currently under development.
+Every important game feature is implemented, but there is still stuff to improve.
+To see features of upcoming updates take a look in the issue section of Github.

 ## Getting started

 This application uses some external libraries which can be found in the `requirements.txt` file.